 StartStack comes with Posthog configured to use the proxy pattern.
 Events are sent to the app and then forwarded to Posthog.
 This allows you to bypass certain browser restrictions.

-You can view / edit the proxy configuration in the next.config.mjs
+You can view / edit the proxy configuration in the next.config.mjs file.

 async rewrites() {return [// next15 dropped the .xml extension from the sitemap{source: "/sitemap.xml",destination: "/sitemap",},// posthog proxy: https://posthog.com/docs/advanced/proxy/nextjs{source: "/ingest/static/:path*",destination: "https://us-assets.i.posthog.com/static/:path*",},{source: "/ingest/:path*",destination: "https://us.i.posthog.com/:path*",},{source: "/ingest/decide",destination: "https://us.i.posthog.com/decide",},]},// This is required to support PostHog trailing slash API requestsskipTrailingSlashRedirect: true,